tdw33/Dungeon-Java-Game/docs/2-full-documentation/Week_6.md

 - There will be tasks to complete in order for the player to escape
 - The player will fight a boss in the final game scene to escape the dungeon
-- Random generation of block map (side on view)
+- Random generation of block map (side-on view)

 - Have a map that includes blocks made out of different materials such as iron and gold